Where jungle meets the sea: our guide to Hiriketiya, Sri Lanka

 MOND TREESCAPES | a beautiful, modern and minimalist tree house located in the jungles outside of Hiri.
 Pretty much the stuff of dreams.

-If you’re after a more luxurious splurge, Hiriketiya and Dikwella is filled with mid to high end hotels, many with incredible views over the coastline.
+If you’re after a more luxurious splurge, Hiriketiya and Dikwella is filled with mid to high end hotels, many with incredible views over the coastline, or nestled in the jungle.

 WHEN TO VISIT Hiriketiya and Dikwella